Toricane/agenthub_operators/docs/trello_card_creator.md

 The `TrelloCardCreator` operator creates a card in a list using the Trello API with the specified content.

 # Inputs
 - `name`: A string containing the name of the card to be created.
+Optional.
 - `description`: A string containing the description of the card to be created.
+Optional.
 - `label_ids`: A list of strings representing the label IDs to optionally assign to the card.
+Optional.

 # Parameters
 - `list_id`: A string representing the ID of the list where the card will be created.